ywzcode/UDACITY-self-driving-car-ND/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The algorithm is implemented in the Lane class in code cell 31 of the IPython notebook in the function _curvate_radius().
+This part is implemented in the cell 16 of the IPython notebook.

-It basically fits the left and right curve with the polyfit function of OpenCV.
-After that these are converted into radian degrees and weighted half-half.
+Basically, we fit the left and right curve with 30/720 meters per pixel in y dimension and 3.7/700  meteres per pixel in x dimension, respectively.
+Then the radian degree is computed via the curvature equation.
+The two is averaged.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-This step is as well done in the Lane class with the function fill_lanes().
+This part is in cell 16 and 17 with LaneFinder conatining the function from drawing and computing curvature and ProcessImage defining the image processing pipeline.

-Here, some points of the calculated 2nd order fit are extracted and printed into the picture to fill the space between right and left lane.

-Moreover, the curvature and distance are put into the picture.

 Here is an example of my result on a test image:

 ![alt text][image6]